niessner/BundleFusion/README.md

 # BundleFusion

-You are free to use this code with proper attribution in non-commercial applications (Please see License.txt).
+You are free to use this code with proper attribution in non-commercial applications (Please see [License.txt](License.txt)).

+More information about this project can be found in our [paper](https://arxiv.org/pdf/1604.01093v1.pdf) and [project website](http://graphics.stanford.edu/projects/bundlefusion/).

 ## Installation
 The code was developed under VS2013.